 The total amount of the stipend for the semester is paid as follows:

-1. Fall Semester = Three payments; the first and second payments represent each 25 percent of the total stipend.
+- Fall semester equals three payments; the first and second payments represent each 25 percent of the total stipend.
 The third payment represents the remaining 50 percent.

-2. Spring Semester = Three payments; the first and second payments represent each 25 percent of the total stipend.
+- Spring semester equals three payments; the first and second payments represent each 25 percent of the total stipend.
 The third payment represents the remaining 50 percent.

-Summer Session = Two payments, one for the first month, and a second for the remainder of the stipend
+- Summer session equals two payments, one for the first month, and a second for the remainder of the stipend

 The payments are typically made on the fifteenth of the month (or in a case of a holiday, the next available working day).